jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## People in High Places

-Left and Right can't help upgrade our society.
-But they also don't operate our businesses, bureaucracies, and daily lives.
+Left and Right ideologies think they can help improve your life, but they can't.
+They're like medical soothesayers because they have their solution ready before they hear about your problems.
+But although Right and Left ideologues are damaging they don't actually operate our businesses, bureaucracies, and daily lives.

-Upon reflection, it's no surprise our businesses and bureaucracies didn't have a plan for this COVID-19 outbreak.
+Someone else does, and upon reflection, it's no surprise our businesses and bureaucracies didn't have a plan for this COVID-19 outbreak.
 Because we don't have procedures for any disaster.
 Because like our politics is steerd by people devoted to keeping Industrial Age technology like television and newspapers alive, our economics is controlled by a select group of people looking to protect their high-paying Industrial Age jobs; or better to say positions.

 I was an insurance claims adjuster for eight years.
 The person with the checkbook you talk to after horrible events like car accidents and house fires.
 Despite promoting a low-risk lifestyle, the insurance industry still didn't prepare for disasters.
 One example, we adjusters were forced to drive into an office during heat-waves, blizzards, and ice-storms.